CQLabs/dart-code-metrics-presets/README.md

 - **FakeAsync:** contains all lint rules for the FakeAsync package.
 - **GetIt:** contains all lint rules for the GetIt package.
 - **FlutterHooks:** contains all lint rules for the FlutterHooks package.
+- **FirebaseAnalytics:** contains all lint rules for the FirebaseAnalytics package.
 - **GetX:** contains all lint rules for the GetX package.
 - **Intl:** contains all lint rules for the Intl package.
+- **EasyLocalization:** contains all lint rules for the EasyLocalization package.
 - **Pub:** contains all lint rules for linting the `pubspec.yaml` files.
 - **Recommended metrics:** contains recommended configured metrics.